How Much Compensation Can I Claim For A Work-Related Illness?

 Generally speaking, the long-term effects of work-related illness can be categorised into physical, mental, and life effects:

-- Physical effects – include the physical pain and suffering as result of your illness, including any surgery or treatment you may have had to go through in order to treat said illness.
+- Physical effects – include the physical pain and suffering as a result of your illness, including any surgery or treatment you may have had to go through in order to treat said illness.

-- Mental effects – include the emotional pain and suffering as result of your illness, particularly if the diagnosis affects your future significantly such as relating to death or impotence/sterility.
+- Mental effects – include the emotional pain and suffering as a result of your illness, particularly if the diagnosis affects your future significantly such as relating to death or impotence/sterility.